dikortis/LetsTalkETC/Episodes/Episode_9.md

-for today's show which is we have a special guest with us Alan McSherry who's leading the groeten deke team on the new scallop client for ET c which this is a client built completely from scratch and it's built in a functional programming language and Alan is an
+for today's show which is we have a special guest with us Alan McSherry who's leading the groeten deke team on the new scallop client for ETC which this is a client built completely from scratch and it's built in a functional programming language and Alan is an